 Yonit Nahmias (Physiotherapist and Clinical Pilates instructor) has worked with people from all age brackets and fitness levels and is skilled in various areas of physiotherapy including respiratory, neurological, orthopaedic, and developmental.

 Yonit believes strongly in creating realistic and measurable goals specific to each patient.
 These goals are to be achieved by the most suitable physiotherapy treatment and the appropriate, individually tailored, exercise plan.

-Whether you’re looking for a traditional Pilates experience, are preparing for or recovering from birthing, or are recovering from injury or training for a sports competition, you’ll find that Adele or Alex can tailor your class to work towards your specific goals – and you’ll have a great time too!
+Whether you’re looking for a traditional Pilates experience, are preparing for or recovering from birthing, or are recovering from injury or training for a sports competition, you’ll find that Adele, Alex, Matt or Yonit can tailor your class to work towards your specific goals – and you’ll have a great time too!

 How to get started:

 From experience we know that regardless of your reasons for commencing Pilates, if you learn the basics really really well you’ll achieve better results in the long run.
 That’s why we insist that every new student attends a 30 or 60 minute, 1 on 1 initial consultation at which your instructor will discuss with you your needs and goals and either teach you the basics (if you are new to Pilates) or or assess where you’re up to (if you’ve done Pilates before).
 For most, a 30 minute initial consultation will suffice, however if you have a complex medical or injury history, a 60 minute initial is recommended.

 For your first class, aim to arrive ten minutes early to to complete some paperwork.
 You should wear comfortable exercise clothing that lets you move freely, and bring a pair of clean socks with you to wear during the session.
 Change rooms are available for your use if required.